 We will not be doing much street running just yet, but please make a point of being very careful at the few road crossings we do have – it is very easy to just follow the person in front of you out onto the road without checking for cars or bikes, so please be careful!

 I noted before that you don’t need to go buy any gear yet.
-However, a few of you asked about running belts so I’d thought I’d share my opinion.
+However, a few of you may want to get a running belt so I’d thought I’d share my opinion.
 First, a running belt choice is really individual.
 I have purchased at least 5 over the years and I keep coming back to the cheap one I bought when I was a beginner.
-This is the current version of what I have (and what Linda just bought at Sports Direct, so you can see it in person on her!) https://www.amazon.co.uk/Karrimor-Unisex-Audio-Belt-Black/dp/B00SJ14CYM/ref=sr_1_4?ie=UTF8&qid=1536333617&sr=8-4&keywords=karrimor+running+belt
+This is the current version of what I have although you’ll have to get it from a third party seller on Amazon. https://www.amazon.co.uk/Karrimor-Unisex-Audio-Belt-Black/dp/B00SJ14CYM/ref=sr_1_2?crid=3FAC1AWMVK7GZ&keywords=karrimor+audio+belt&qid=1567680746&s=gateway&sprefix=karrimor+audio%2Caps%2C128&sr=8-2

 The reasons I like it: